 Take your meal outdoors this spring to get similar benefits.
 Try a picnic in a nearby park, a brown-bag lunch in the office courtyard, or dinner on your outdoor deck.
 Even short spurts of time outside can go a long way towards lowering your stress levels, boosting your mood, and decreasing your risk for diseases.

 Share your outdoor dining tips with us in the comments section!
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Be sure to also sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.